minericefield/smartphone-app-designers-portfolio-server/README.md

 ## Features
 - Display designs added by Admin Console.
-- Invite new admin with authority.
+- Invite new admins with authority.

 ## Cores
 - Vue3